MinerLinsMC/24-7-repl.it/README.md

-# 24-7-repl.it
+# Host Your Discord.py bot for free on REPL.IT (24/7)
 Can't afford a VPS?
-Host anything on REPL.it for free, with minimum downtime!
+Host anything on REPL.it for free with almost no downtime!